cursorless-dev/cursorless-talon/docs/customization.md

 Linux and Mac, the directory is `~/.talon/user/cursorless-settings`.
 On Windows, it is `%AppData%\Talon\user\cursorless-settings`.

-Note that these csv's have no header column, support empty lines, and support comment lines beginning with `#`.
-All spoken forms and cursorless identifiers will automatically be stripped of leading and trailing whitespace.
+Note that these csv's

+- have no header column,
+- support empty lines,
+- support comment lines beginning with `#`.
+- ignore any leading / trailing whitespace on spoken forms and cursorless identifiers

 ### Changing a spoken form